influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/migration.md

 In `/etc/influxdb/influxdb-meta.conf`, set:

 * `hostname` to the full hostname of the meta node
-* `registration-enabled` in the `[enterprise]` section to `true`
-* `registration-server-url` in the `[enterprise]` section to the full URL of the server that will run the InfluxEnterprise web console.
-You must fully specify the protocol, IP or hostname, and port.
-Entering the IP or hostname alone will lead to errors.
 * `license-key` in the `[enterprise]` section to the license key you received on InfluxPortal **OR** `license-path` in the `[enterprise]` section to the local path to the JSON license file you received from InfluxData.
 The `license-key` and `license-path` settings are mutually exclusive and one must remain set to the empty string.

 ```
 # Hostname advertised by this host for remote addresses.
 This must be resolvable by all